-Traditionally, at the wedding reception there is a head table then tables for the guests.
-The head table is a central point in the room, with the newlyweds and their bridal party seated at it.
+You’ll usually find that at the wedding reception, there is a head table, surrounded by tables for the guests.
+The head table is a central point in the room, with the newlyweds seated at it, and the other wedding guests’ tables orientated towards it.

 The traditional head table set up

 The typical head table set up seats the entire bridal party – the newlyweds and their attendants.
-If it’s a long table, the newlyweds sit next to each other at the center of the table, with the groom to the left and the bride to the right (assuming a hetrosexual wedding).
+If it’s a long table, the newlyweds sit next to each other at the center of the table, with the groom to the left and the bride to the right.
 The attendants sit next to their respective bride/groom, so a set up with three attendants each will look like this:

 Groomsmen | Best Man | Groom | Bride | Maid of Honour | Bridesmaids

 If you’re not sold on the traditional idea of a “head table” at your wedding reception, have you thought about doing it differently?
 There’s no reason not to.
 Here’s a few different ideas: